brian-team/brian2/docs_sphinx/developer/guidelines/testing.rst

     >>> brian2.test(['weave', 'cython'])

+In addition to the tests specific to a code generation target, the test suite will also run a set of independent tests (e.g. parsing of equations, unit system, utility functions, etc.).
+To exclude these tests, set the ``test_codegen_independent`` argument to ``False``.
+Not all available tests are run by default, tests that take a long time are excluded.
+To include these, set ``long_tests`` to ``True``.

 To run the C++ standalone tests, you have to set the ``test_standalone`` argument.
-If you provide an empty argument for the runtime codegeneration targets, you will only run the standalone tests::
+If you provide an empty argument for the runtime code generation targets, you will only run the standalone tests::

     >>> brian2.test([], test_standalone=True)